Elastic SharePoint Server connector referenceedit

 - Document Libraries and its attachment content(include Web Pages)

-- Content of files bigger than 10 MB won’t be extracted.
+- Content from files bigger than 10 MB won’t be extracted by default.
+Use the self-managed local extraction service to handle larger binary files.

 - Permissions are not synced.
 All documents indexed to an Elastic deployment will be visible to all users with access to that Elasticsearch Index.